-How to study Art and Culture for UPSC?/Art and culture UPSC
+How to study Art and Culture for UPSC?

-Indian art and culture is an important topic for the UPSC Civil Services mains exam.
+UPSC Civil Services exam has a very vast syllabus and one of the important parts of it is Arts and Culture.
 In the General Studies Paper I, it is included in the UPSC syllabus as ‘Indian Heritage and Culture’.
 Under this topic, you have to learn about the ‘salient features of Literature, Art Forms, and Architecture from ancient to modern times’.
-It is difficult to assess what to study from this topic since it might seem like a broad one.
-This article classifies the topic of Indian art and culture into different headings and makes it easier for you to learn and answer art and culture questions UPSC mains.
+This topic seems like a broad one thus it becomes difficult to guess what to study and what not to study.
+This article classifies the topic of Indian art and culture into different headings and makes it easier for you to learn and answer art and culture questions in UPSC mains.

 Indian Art can be classified under three headings:-